CarletonArchives/DROID-Batch-Processor/README.md

   - This will give a list of all the environmental variables available to this user.
   - JAVA_HOME should be in this list and its value should be the path you identified and entered above.
   - If JAVA_HOME is not present or has the wrong value assigned, make sure that all the steps above have been followed correctly.

+###Temporary Java environment setup:
+####Using the command line in Windows:
+-This method is good if you want to run both Java 7 and a newer version of Java on your computer -This will set up your computer to use Java 7 for anything run in this command window.
+Once you close the window java will revert to the newest version of Java.
+-In the command prompt enter this command:

+      set JAVA_HOME=C:\<enter value of JAVA_HOME found in the above section>

+-Then to make sure the PATH variable is set correctly enter the following into the command prompt:

+     set PATH=%JAVA_HOME%\bin;%PATH%
+-Check if you successfully changed the version by typing:

+      java -version

+####Using the terminal on a Mac:
+-Open the terminal and type the command:

+      /usr/libexec/java_home -v 1.7

+-This will output the path to where java_home for this version is stored.
+Now to set up the JAVA_HOME variable type:

+      export JAVA_HOME=(The output of the above step) -Check if you successfully changed the version by typing:

+      java -version

 ##Installing Python
 You will need Python installed on your computer to run this program.